A speller qualifying for the 2018 Scripps National Spelling Bee(SNSB) in Washington, DC, must meet these requirements:

 HCLS has complete autonomy to determine how home schools participate in its spelling bee program.
 Students who do not participate within HCLS’ designated qualification structure are not eligible.

 Local spelling bee officials are responsible for selecting the word lists for use at each local spelling bee.
 Many local spelling bee officials use word lists generated by the Scripps National Spelling Bee.
 These lists include many words that appear in the current online edition of Spell It! as well as some “end-of-bee” words.
-All words on Scripps National Spelling Bee word lists are entries in Webster’s Third New International Dictionary and its addenda section, copyright 2002, Merriam-Webster, the official dictionary of the Scripps National Spelling Bee.
+All words on Scripps National Spelling Bee word lists are entries in Merriam-Webster Unabridged, the official dictionary of the Scripps National Spelling Bee

 Spelling bee officials will strive to provide accommodation for spellers who have physical challenges.
 All requests for spelling bee officials to accommodate special needs involving sight, hearing, speech, or movement should be directed to spelling bee officials well in advance of the spelling bee date.
 The judges have discretionary power to amend oral and/or written spelling requirements on a case-by-case basis for spellers with diagnosed medical conditions involving sight, hearing, speech, or movement.

-The pronouncer strives to pronounce words according to the diacritical markings in Scripps National Spelling Bee word lists and Webster’s Third New International Dictionary and its addenda section, copyright 2002, Merriam-Webster.
+The pronouncer strives to pronounce words according to the diacritical markings in Scripps National Spelling Bee word lists.

 - Homonyms: If a word has one or more homonyms, the pronouncer indicates which word is to be spelled by defining the word.

 - Speller’s requests: The pronouncer responds to the speller’s requests for a definition, sentence, part of speech, language(s) of origin, and alternate pronunciation(s).
-When presented with requests for alternate pronunciations, the pronouncer or an aide to the pronouncer checks for alternate pronunciations in either Webster’s Third New International Dictionary and its addenda section, copyright 2002, Merriam-Webster or Merriam-Webster’s Collegiate Dictionary, eleventh edition.
-The pronouncer does not entertain root word questions or requests for alternate definitions.
+When presented with requests for alternate pronunciations, the pronouncer or an aide to the pronouncer checks for alternate pronunciations in Merriam-Webster Unabridged or Merriam-Webster’s Collegiate Dictionary, eleventh edition, or in Merriam-Webster’s online dictionary.
+The pronouncer does not entertain root word questions or requests for alternate definitions or marketly slower pronunciation.

-- Pronouncer’s sense of helpfulness: The pronouncer may offer word information – without the speller having requested the information – if the pronouncer senses that the information is helpful and the information is presented in the entry for the word in a 2016 Scripps National Spelling Bee word list or Webster’s Third New International Dictionary and its addenda section, copyright 2002, Merriam-Webster.
+- Pronouncer’s sense of helpfulness: The pronouncer may offer word information – without the speller having requested the information – if the pronouncer senses that the information is helpful and the information is presented in the entry for the word in a 2016 Scripps National Spelling Bee word list.

 The judges uphold the rules and determine whether words are spelled correctly.
 They also render final decisions on appeals in accordance with Rule 16.
 They are in complete control of the competition, and their decision is final on all questions.